OCA/web/web_view_rtree/readme/USAGE.rst

 (recursively).
 At the root, it will display all projects (as groups) as well as all tasks (as records) that have no parent and no project.
 Note that the first relationship has a domain: this is to ensure that only tasks that have no parent will be shown as children of their project.
+Moreover, the first relationship has the ``expand`` boolean set to true, while the second hasn't: this means that project groups will be expanded automatically, but tasks with sub-tasks will not.

 .. code-block:: XML